mongodb/specifications/source/auth/tests/mongodb-oidc.md

 After setting up your OIDC [environment](https://github.com/mongodb-labs/drivers-evergreen-tools/blob/master/.evergreen/auth_oidc/README.md), source the `secrets-export.sh` file and use the associated env variables in your tests.

-An OIDC configured client MUST set the appropriate `ENVIRONMENT` auth mechanism property and include a callback that gets the appropriate token for the given environment.

 ### Callback Authentication